-(ii) Non-Executive Directors conformity to the Company Manual on Corporate Governance. judicial or administrative body of any crime that (a) involves the purchase or sale of securities, as defined in the Securities Regulation Code; (b) arises out of the person's conduct as an underwriter, broker, dealer, investment adviser, principal, distributor, mutual fund dealer, futures commission merchant, commodity trading advisor, or floor broker; or (c) arises out of his fiduciary relationship with a bank, quasi-bank, trust company, investment house or as an affiliated person of any of them; b) Any person who, by reason of misconduct, after hearing, is permanently enjoined by a final judgment or order of the Commission or any court or administrative body of competent jurisdiction from: (a) acting as underwriter, broker, dealer, investment adviser, principal distributor, mutual fund dealer, futures commission merchant, commodity trading advisor, or floor broker; (b) acting as director or officer (iii) Independent Directors of a bank, quasi-bank, trust company investment house, or investment company; (c) engaging in or continuing any conduct or practice in any of the capacities mentioned in sub-paragraphs (a) and (b) above, or willfully violating the laws govern securities and banking activities.
-The disqualification shall also apply if such person is currently the subject of an order of the Commission or any court or administrative body denying revoking or suspending any registration, license or permit issued to him under the Corporation Code Securities Regulation Code or any other law administered by the Commission or Bangko Sentral ng Pilipinas (BSP), or under any rule or regulation issued by the Commission or BSP, or has otherwise beer restrained to engage in any activity involving securities and banking; o such person is currently the subject of an effective order of a self-regulatory organization suspending or expelling organization suspending or expelling him from membership, participation or association with a member or participant of the organization;
+(ii) Non-Executive Directors conformity to the Company Manual on Corporate Governance. judicial or administrative body of any crime that (a) involves the purchase or sale of securities, as defined in the Securities Regulation Code; (b) arises out of the person's conduct as an underwriter, broker, dealer, (iii) Independent Directors • securities and banking activities.
+The disqualification shall also apply if such person is currently the subject of an order of the Commission or any court or administrative body denying, revoking or suspending any registration, license or permit issued to him under the Corporation Code, Securities Regulation Code or any other law administered by the Commission or Bangko Sentral ng Pilipinas (BSP), or under any rule or regulation issued by the Commission or BSP, or has otherwise been restrained to engage in any activity involving securities and banking; or such person is currently the subject of an effective order of a self-regulatory organization suspending or expelling

+him from

+membership, participation or

+association with a member or

+participant of the organization;